K0shachiyamyatA/OopsNOFURRIESSRE/README.md

 - NOFURRIES fork by me

 ## Usage
-unpack build archive somewhere and install using dev plugins Install and enable Penumbra and OopsAllLalafellsSRE.
+Download and unpack build archive somewhere and install using dev plugins Install and enable Penumbra and OopsAllLalafellsSRE.

 ## ⚠️ READ THIS ⚠️